• A chemical found in fish could help reinvent your sunscreen

 13 mins

-Interested in more science behind current events?
-Email us your question at shortwave@npr.org.
+Interested in more science behind medicine?
+Email us your questions at shortwave@npr.org.

 Listen to every episode of Short Wave sponsor-free and support our work at NPR by signing up for Short Wave+ at plus.npr.org/shortwave.